mrosstech/cs350/README.md

 * All of the low level variable and straight C work were directly transferrable to other projects.
 I also plan to use more state machines in the future as they proved invaluable for this assignment.

 How did you make this project maintainable, readable, and adaptable?
-* Adaptability was front of mind when desiging this application.
+* Maintainability, readability, and adaptability were front of mind when desiging this application.
+All code was cleanly documented.
+Aspects of the application were modularized where possible to make it more maintainable.
+Because of this modularization, the code can be adapted to other boards and applications by swaping out the modules.